zoni/nagios-check-runner/README.md

 ___Checks___ define the checks to be run.
 The title is the service name and the options it takes are as follows:

-* *command*: The command to be run
+* *command*: The command to be run.
-* *interval*: The interval to run this plugin when it is in OK state
+* *interval*: The interval to run this plugin when it is in OK state.
 * *retry*: The interval to run this plugin when it returns a state other than OK.
-* *timeout*: Kills the process if it does not finish within this time limit
+* *timeout*: Kills the process if it does not finish within this time limit.

 ___Publishers___ defines the publishers to which check results should be published.
 The available publishers and their options are detailed below.
 All entries under